bjherdes1s/GroupME-SmartBot/README.md

 ## DEMO
 https://youtu.be/JrWyfCmAuTo

-*Also see the screenshots folder I am including for convenience.*

 ### Make it your own
 1. Change any mention of 'YOUR_BOT_ID_HERE' to your GroupME bot's ID.
 Another option is to make a heroku config environment variable.